gin337/ChatGPTReversed/README.md

 ## **Update 02.02.2025**: The `ChatGPTReversed` instance doesn't need any params anymore.
 Scroll to the End for documentation

+## **Update 30.12.2025**: In recent weeks, OpenAI changed their frontend flow.
+I will update the project in the next months once I have time

 Lets keep it simple, this is a educational project to learn to reverse complex API's and understand how they communicate with the frontend.
 In this case we take a look at the ChatGPT frontend and reverse engineer the API used to communicate with the LLM.